Journeys in Outdoor and Environmental Education

 Unit Content:

-This course explores the concept of journeys within an Outdoor and Environmental Education context.
+This unit explores the concept of journeys within an Outdoor and Environmental Education context.
 Particpants practice place-responsive approaches to planning, particpating and leading in outdoor environments on extended journeys.

 Topics may include: